 Playing guitar was my thing.
 When I got out of the army, I started interning as an audio engineer in a pop studio.
 In the first year, I was making tea and fetching lunch for people, but I guess that’s the traditional way to learn a trade – start at the bottom.

 Your music can be quite sparse – it seems that restraint is intentional.

 It took me ten years to learn it because even though you know how to make and record a lot of sounds, the biggest lesson is to hold back.
 These days, it’s so easy to do heaps of takes and rhythms all over each other and I was doing that for a long time, but it’s not interesting.
 I realised that it’s the empty space that speaks more than the cool synth bleeps.
 If you leave space in there, it makes the sounds and the notes that are in there mean something.
 That took me 10-15 years to realise.

 I was listening to a track of yours – dB at Holger – and it was almost disorienting.
 How do you structure your music in terms of the composition?

-I start out with fiddling about to get an interesting rhythm or something that gets me going – it could be a sound or a sample.
+I start with fiddling about to get an interesting rhythm or something that gets me going – it could be a sound or a sample.
 I record long takes.
 I find a few parameters that I can tweak and play around with.
 It could be an EQ or something that changes and I might record 20 minutes of that.
-The big task is to edit things and I think that’s what I’ve learned over the years.
+The big task is to edit things, and I think that’s what I’ve learned over the years.
 The track you are referring to was originally 25 minutes long, but then it was edited down.
 It is kind of like sculpting.
-You have this big mass of audio and you just take things away gradually.
+You have this big mass of audio and you just gradually take things away.

-You also have your own label Peder Mannerfelt Production.
+You also have your own label, Peder Mannerfelt Produktion.

 How do you decide what to release and what to discard?